nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

   </tr>
 </table>

-Where a medication has been stopped (status == ‘stopped’), the reason is provided in the statusReason extension.
+Where a medication/medical device has been stopped (status == ‘stopped’), the reason is provided in the statusReason extension.

 Mandatory for authorisations with stopped status.